 Introduction to BigQuery Data Visualization Tools

 As per a survey, almost every day businesses generate a large sum of digital data.
 However, a few businesses or organizations find it hard to manage the sheer volume of the available data.
-Thus, for businesses to function smoothly and operate properly, companies switch to data reporting and visualizations.
+Companies rely on GCP visualization tools to streamline data analysis processes and drive informed decision-making.
 This overall helps businesses in understanding their data properly.
 The data generated from these reporting tools can be further used for better analysis and decision-making.
-Also, one can create graphs and other visual formats using the accumulated information.
-Reporting tools help represent your collected information in an easy-to-understand way by generating tables, graphs, and other visual formats.

 These are significant for any business as they help understand data sets and enable better decisions.
 It makes it easier for users to collect, analyze and create reports using Reporting Tools.
 Check out our list of top Google BigQuery Reporting Tools.